 RADICAL ISLAMIC TERRORISM: A+

-1/27/17: President Trump signed an executive order which included banning Syrian refugees indefinitely.
+"This is not a Muslim ban, as the media is falsely reporting.
+This is not about religion -- this is about terror and keeping our country safe."
+Trump's executive order suspended all immigration from countries with terrorism concerns for 90 days.
+The State Department said the three-month ban in the directive applied to Iraq, Syria, Iran, Sudan, Libya, Somalia and Yemen — all Muslim-majority nations.
 The President stated the decision was based on protecting the safety and security of the American people.
 This decision came on the heels of a NATO commander stating ISIS is "using the Syrian refugee crisis to ‘mask the movement’ of terrorists infiltrating Europe and the United States" and the Syrian leader stating "some Syrian refugees are ‘definitely’ terrorists"

 1/28/17: President Trump signed a memorandum to defeat ISIS.
 It instructed the U.S. military’s Joint Chiefs of staff to come up with a plan in 30 days to defeat ISIS.
 They are an Islamic terrorist organization that gained power after President Obama completed the withdrawal of American troops from Iraq in 2011.
 President Obama then grossly underestimated ISIS by calling them "a JV team of basketball" before they grew to over 30 countries.
 Why hasn't the Western world been able to defeat ISIS?
 Let's wait and see what President Trump's administration comes up with.
 This memorandum is a step in the right direction.

 3/6/17: The Trump administration rolled out the second edition of the immigration executive order after the first order was blocked by a 9th circuit court judge.